History of lacrosse: Lacrosse today

-Although lacrosse has seen a 35% surge in participation since 2012, attendance at MLL (Major League Lacrosse) games have decreased and the sport doesn't get the television coverage like other sports in the US do.
+Although lacrosse has seen a 35% surge in participation since 2012, attendance at MLL (Major League Lacrosse) games have decreased and television coverage still lags behind that of other US sports.
 Paul Rabil, arguably the greatest and most influential lacrosse player of all time, tried to purchase the MLL on several occasions after being tired of poor wages and low attendance at games, but was denied by the MLL.
-Paul Rabil with his brother, Mike Rabil, would go to create their own lacrosse league known as the PLL (Premier Lacrosse League) in 2018.
-They received financial support from the Chernin Group, which previously owned Barstool Sports, and Alibaba co-founder Joseph Tsai.
-The brothers also signed a contract with NBC, and NBC Sports to broadcast the league games.
-The PLL offers a $25,000 minimum salary, which was three times more than what MLL players made, plus health-care benefits and equity in the league.
-The PLL has allowed many professional players to make lacrosse their full-time job, which is why many MLL players are migrating to the PLL, and why many college lacrosse players have chosen the PLL over the MLL and other professional leagues.
-With the creation of the PLL there was an increase in attendance.
-In 2019, the PLL's first season, there were over 10,000 attendees at every weekend event and hundreds of thousands watching from home.
-With proper financial backing, marketing, television broadcasting and distribution, the PLL had a successful first season that saw more viewership and interest than the MLL.
-It was a historic success.
+In 2018, Paul Rabil, alongside his brother Mike Rabil, created their own lacrosse league known as the PLL (Premier Lacrosse League).
+The brothers received financial support from the Chernin Group, which previously owned Barstool Sports, and Alibaba co-founder Joseph Tsai.
+The PLL also signed a contract with NBC and NBC Sports to broadcast the league games.
+With a $25,000 minimum salary, the PLL was able to offer players three times more than MLL salary, plus health-care benefits and equity in the league.
+The PLL has allowed many professional players to make lacrosse their full-time job, resulting in many MLL players migrating to the PLL.
+Furthermore, many college lacrosse players have chosen the PLL over the MLL and other professional leagues.
+Game attendance increased after the creation of the PLL.
+In 2019 – the PLL's first season – there were over 10,000 attendees at every weekend event, with hundreds of thousands more watching from home.

-After two seasons, the MLL was merged into the more successful PLL in 2021, making the latter the sole men's pro field lacrosse league in North America.
+In 2021, the MLL merged with the PLL, making the latter the sole men's pro field lacrosse league in North America.

-In 2021, Athletes Unlimited Lacrosse, the field lacrosse wing of the growing pro women's sports league in the US, began operations.